 is exiting a kind of strategic vacuum it has been in since the end of the Cold War.
 If the imaginations and livelihoods of people in countries like the US, France, Italy and the UK are to be vital in shaping the future, risk must be embraced again to accomplish Big Things.

 We might be seeing it occur – just now.
 And the catalyst won’t just be the ideas of Graeber, et al but geopolitical pressure, which had a huge role in Cold War thinking.
 As an example, look at NASA’s recent decision to outsource its low earth orbit delivery systems: NASA has been unable to articulate a Big Goal for years.
 The agency has been beset by bureaucratic inaction and the whims of congress for decades.
 The cancellation of the Space Shuttle program forced the US to rely entirely on the Russians – yes, those Russians – for rocket engines to get US satellites to space, while US astronauts had rely on Russian vehicles to get to the International Space Station.

 But Russia, in retaliation for sanctions placed on it over its annexation of Crimea and actions in Ukraine, have said it is pulling out of the ISS in the future and likely won’t sell rockets engines to the US, either.

 In turn, NASA has selected Boeing and SpaceX to deliver astronauts and supplies to the International Space Station.
 The dual contracts are “a throwback to an earlier era when the US used large space and defense contracts as a way to seed entire industries.”
-If all goes, well, and this business of rocket launches into orbit has been effectively put in private hands, and NASA can “focus on an even more ambitious mission – sending humans to Mars.”
+If all goes well and this business of rocket has been effectively put in private hands NASA can “focus on an even more ambitious mission – sending humans to Mars.”